A frame approach for equations involving the fractional Laplacian: Introduction

-A crucial ingredient of the spectral method are recent results concerning the application of $(-\Delta)^s$ to weighted and extended Jacobi, $P^{(s,s)}_n(x)$, and Zernike polynomials, $Z^{(b)}_{n,m,j}(x,y)$ \cite{Gutleb2023}.
-By fixing a solution approximation space, we induce the right-hand side approximation space after an application of the fractional operator $\mathcal{L}$.
-Thus the problem reduces from solving a fractional differential equation to expanding the right-hand side $f$ in the induced approximation space.
-By noticing this space has the qualities of a frame, this motivates obtaining the expansion by solving a least-squares problem via a truncated SVD factorization.
-More precisely, in \cref{prop:frame} we show that the approximation space consisting of extended and weighted Jacobi polynomials is a frame on the Hilbert space $H^s_w(\mathbb{R})$, $s \in (1/2,1)$, defined in \cref{def:Hsw}.
-Then, by utilizing \cref{lem:range}, in \cref{cor:rhs-frame} we deduce that the operator $(\mathcal{I}+(-\Delta)^s)$, $s \in (1/2,1)$, induces an approximation space for the right-hand side that is a frame on the dual space of $H^s_w(\mathbb{R})$.
-Although we do not show that the approximation spaces are frames on $L^2(\mathbb{R})$, we observe that if the correct approximation space is chosen and a sufficient number of collocation points are sampled then the coefficients of the right-hand side expansion are well-behaved.
+A crucial ingredient for the construction of $\Phi_N$ are recent results concerning the application of $(-\Delta)^s$ to weighted and extended Jacobi, $P^{(s,s)}_n(x)$, and Zernike polynomials, $Z^{(b)}_{n,m,j}(x,y)$ \cite{Gutleb2023}.
+By fixing $\Phi_N$, we induce the family of functions for the right-hand side expansion $\mathcal{L}\Phi_N = (\mathcal{L}\phi_1, \dots, \mathcal{L}\phi_N)$.
+Thus the problem reduces from solving a fractional differential equation to expanding the right-hand side $f$ in the induced family of functions.
+By noticing this space has the qualities of a frame, this motivates obtaining the expansion by solving a least-squares problem via an $\epsilon$-truncated SVD projection as done in line 5 of \cref{alg:frame}.
+More precisely, in \cref{prop:frame} we show that the family of functions consisting of extended and weighted Jacobi polynomials is a frame on the Hilbert space $H^s_w(\mathbb{R})$, $s \in (0,1)$, defined in \cref{def:Hsw}.
+Then, by utilizing \cref{lem:range}, in \cref{cor:rhs-frame} we deduce that the operator $(\mathcal{I}+(-\Delta)^s)$, $s \in (0,1)$, induces a family of functions for the expansion of the right-hand side that is a frame on the dual space of $H^s_w(\mathbb{R})$.
+This leads to the a priori estimate in \cref{th:apriori}.
+Although we do not show that the families of functions are frames on $L^2(\mathbb{R})$, we observe that if the correct family of functions is chosen, and a sufficient number of collocation points are sampled, then the coefficients of the right-hand side expansion are well-behaved.
 Moreover, the coefficients of the expansion for the solution $u$ are immediately deduced and the convergence is spectral for smooth right-hand sides.

+\begin{remark}[Scope of the results] Our frame results only hold for the one-dimensional case for a specific family of functions.
+However, experimentally, our solver is effective for more general families of functions as well as higher dimensions.
+Hence, although our analysis is restricted to the case specified in the statement of \cref{prop:frame}, we apply our solver to a multitude of different examples in \cref{sec:examples}. \end{remark}